Key takeaways

 - We will not [specific action].

-Most SMBs can fill this in during a single 90-minute session.
-Once it's written, every tool decision has a context, every workflow has an owner, and every team member can answer the same question the same way: what are we doing with AI, who owns it, and what won't we do?
+You can fill this in during one 90-minute sitting.
+Once it's written, every tool has a reason to exist, every workflow has an owner, and anyone on your team can answer the same three questions the same way.
+What are we doing with AI?
+Who owns it?
+What won't we do?

 Try it yourself